Linkedin Mail X

 The researcher of this report, Business Bureau Media (BB Media), has a database of over 25.000 Pay TV operations (legal and illegal) in Latin America and the Caribbean.
 To calculate the penetration of piracy through illegal connections, retransmission, and underreporting, it conducted automated surveys to build a sample with a 95.5% confidence interval and a sample margin of error of less than 4%.

-Underreported subscribers are identified by comparing the number of subscribers by Pay TV provider detected by BB Media surveys to the publicly reported number to the government authority and the number privately reported to programmers
+Underreported subscribers were identified by comparing the number of subscribers by Pay TV provider detected by BB Media surveys to the publicly reported number to the government authority and the number privately reported to programmers

 To analyze the impact of online piracy, BB Media collected data through online surveys of individuals between 16-65 years of age, with fixed-line broadband internet access.